bcat/qmk_userspace/keyboards/lily58/keymaps/bcat/README.md

   this; I just had to do _something_ with those keys.)
 * The extra thumb keys on the bottom row are used for a Left Alt key (for easier Alt+Tab, Alt+F4, etc.) and a dedicated Super key.
-* The harder-to-reach thumb keys below the controllers are bound to browser back/forward navigation keys.
+* The extra thumb keys below the controllers are bound to browser zoom keys.
 </details>

 | Default layer ([KLE](http://www.keyboard-layout-editor.com/#/gists/e0eb3af65961e9fd612dcff3ddd88e4f)) |